 This command assumes that the Track Register contains the track number of the current position of the Read/Write head and the Data Register contains the desired track number.
-The WD1770 will update the Track Register and issue stepping pulses in the appropriate direction until the contents of the Track Register are equal to the contents of the Data Register (the desired track location).
+The WD177X-00 updates the Track Register and issues stepping pulses in the appropriate direction until the contents of the Track Register are equal to the contents of the Data Register (the desired track location).
 A verification operation takes place if the V flag is on.
 The h bit allows the Motor On option at the start of the command.
 An interrupt is generated at the completion of the command.
-Note: When using multiple drives, the track register must be updated for the drive selected before seeks are issued.
+Note: When using multiple drives, the Track Register is updated for the drive selected before seeks are issued.